stacksjb/AppleScripts/README.md

-A repository for several simple applescripts.
+A repository for several simple scripts I have for various things.

-# Mail-Forward-Applescript
+# Mail-Forward-AppleScript
 A simple Applescript to forward the currently selected email message(s) from Mac Mail and then delete them.

 I use this to forward emails to Todoist as an Alfred action.